All Aboard! LI Holiday Model Train Exhibits

-If watching a miniature train make its way around a tiny Christmas village isn’t on your family’s list of holiday traditions, why not make it one in 2018?
+If watching a model train make its way around a tiny Christmas village isn’t on your family’s list of holiday traditions, why not make it one this year?

 And if all this train watching makes your family eager to climb aboard a real caboose, check out our roundup of Polar Express and other Santa trains near Long Island and NYC.